 Use a dedicated IP if:

-- You are consistently sending at least than 5,000 messages per month.
+- You are consistently sending at minimum 100,000 messages per month.
 Since it's just you on the dedicated IP, there's a certain amount of sending necessary to establish and sustain a solid reputation.
-Otherwise, sending too few messages can be just as damaging as sending too many messages - ESPs treat the IP with suspicion.
-Consistency is key - this is all about establishing a trust relationship with the ESPs to whom you send.
+Otherwise, sending too few messages can be just as damaging as sending too many messages - mailbox providers treat the IP with suspicion.
+Consistency is key - this is all about establishing a trust relationship with the mailbox providers to whom you send.

 Use a shared IP if:

-- You are sending less than 5,000 messages per month, or if your sending is volatile, with large spikes and dips in volume.
-ESPs may assume those large spikes fit spam patterns, and treat your sending with suspicion.
+- You are consistently sending less than 100,000 messages per month, or if your sending is volatile, with large spikes and dips in volume.
+Mailbox Providers may assume those large spikes fit spam patterns, and treat your sending with suspicion.
 Sending too few messages can be as bad as sending too many for an IP's reputation.

 Use a pool of dedicated IPs if:

-- You are a high volume sender*, as ESPs limit the total volume per IP per hour.
+- You are a high volume sender*, as mailbox providers limit the total volume per IP per hour.

 - To separate your bulk and transactional mail completely (or to separate other kinds of sending from one another).
 To do this effectively, you'd be using a distinct dedicated IP per domain, so that you don't have any crossover between domains, affecting one another.